ELynx/screeps-world/README.md

 --> otherwise renew

 Temporary creeps, role Heal, spawned if there are broken creeps.
--> Spawn on demand
+-> Spawn on demand;
---> recycle by "Dynamic creep life" afterwards
+--> recycle by "Dynamic creep life" afterwards.

 Even distribution of restockers per restockables.